mcmahon-uw/md2021/analysis/CedarSwamp/analysis-cedar-swamp-md2021.md

 ###  Analysis notes for looking at Cedar Swamp data in MicDiv course MD2021

+After looking at bins, I think these might be crappy.
+Only got some lab weeds as bins.
+Maybe the DNA extraction didn't work well?

 Starting with metagenomes from 2019
 Sampled 20190730 by Elizabeth Archie
 Water in Cedar Swamp, 30 cm above sediment